 The key roadblocks that stand in the way of secure IoT are as follows:

 The number of connected devices continues to rise significantly across many sectors, with industry forecasts expecting it to at least double between 2016 and 2020.
 This presents an exponentially larger attack surface.
 Moreover, the extreme proliferation of IoT requires developers to switch to a rapid development cycle in order to bring their solutions to market faster and stay competitive.
 As a result, manufacturers might cut corners and design their connected devices with a lack of security features.

 The pace of innovation has generated requirements for millions of devices, most network (primarily wireless) connected in some capacity.
 Unfortunately, most of these devices have little or no protection at the software and infrastructure levels.

-Data privacy remains a burning issue in the IoT industry for both developers and consumers.
+Data privacy remains among the major IoT security issues for both developers and consumers.
 Enormous volumes of data from a big range of inputs are collected and analyzed every day, which makes it difficult to process data securely.
 Worse still, consumers are unaware of what personal data is being collected and how it is being used.
 You can’t be 100% sure that a smart TV with voice recognition that listens to conversations and transmits data to the cloud is not accessed by third parties.